 - The device may be running an outdated version of the system firmware.

-- There could be an issue with one of the connection cables, including Ethernet/Power.
+- There could be an issue with one of the connection cables, including the Ethernet/Power cable.

-As you can understand, multiple factors cause the Xfinity to blink white light.
+As you can see, multiple factors cause the Xfinity to blink white.
 It also means you have to try multiple steps before you can even understand what is causing the model to show the blinking light in the first place.

 Fixing the White Light: Troubleshooting Steps